 Don’t worry about any scum that rises to the surface while the jelly is boiling, once it is ready and you have removed it from the heat stir in a small lump of butter, which will disperse the scum.
 This photo was taken after I added the butter and the scum had started to disperse.

-I made 7 small jars of this Jelly – approximately 800mls in total.
+I made 7 small pots of Rosehip and Crab Apple Jelly – approximately 800mls in total.
 Store in a cool dark place if not using immediately.
 This Jelly should be good for at least 6 months while unopened.